slaveOftime/Fun.Blazor/Docs/20 Get Started/README.md

 ## Please check the samples for a quick start

-This contains the code for the document site itself: https://github.com/slaveOftime/Fun.Blazor/tree/master/Fun.Blazor.Docs.Wasm.
+- Document site source code: https://github.com/slaveOftime/Fun.Blazor/tree/master/Fun.Blazor.Docs.Wasm.

-This contains the code for Fun.Blazor templates, also with more samples in it: https://github.com/slaveOftime/Fun.Blazor.Samples.
+- Templates, also with more samples in it: https://github.com/slaveOftime/Fun.Blazor.Samples.

 ## Use dotnet templates: